madanyc/workfront-learn.en/help/custom-data/custom-forms/custom-forms-creating-and-sharing-a-custom-form.md

 ## Custom forms work with multiple object types

-Adobe Workfront has recently updated custom forms to support multiple object types.
-Now, when you click on the [!UICONTROL New Custom Form] button, you can select as many objects as you want to use with a single custom form.
+When you click on the [!UICONTROL New Custom Form] button, you can select as many objects as you want to use with a single custom form.
 All the fields you add to this form will be available to any of the selected objects when the custom form is attached to them.

 ![Custom form window showing the [!UICONTROL New Custom Form] object options](assets/create-custom-form.png)